 Using a VPN (Virtual Private Network) can be both a blessing and a curse.
 It’s a trade-off between all the positives of a VPN, such as online security and the ability to access geo-restricted content, and seriously compromising internet speed.
 Issues with VPN connection speeds are commonplace.
 People often ask, Is it possible to increase my VPN connection speeds?

 Imagine that you’re trying to upload a time-sensitive file or video.
 Slow internet speeds could mean precious minutes or even hours lost, which could be detrimental for your business.
-Other issues related to slow internet speed include:
+Other indications that your VPN connection might be slowing your internet speeds include:

 - Lost connections to websites